microsoft/AMBROSIA/CONTRIBUTING/AMBROSIA_client_network_protocol.md

    timeouts or disconnections.

  * "Fire and Forget" RPCs - launch a remote computation, but provide no information back to the caller.
-Note that even an async/await RPC with "void" return value indicates more to the caller (namely, that the remote computation has completed).
+Note that even an async/await RPC with a "void" return value indicates more to the caller (namely, that the remote computation has completed).